10 Nail Problems You Need to Know About

 5) Vertical Ridges

 Vertical ridges are generally a sign of aging becoming more visible throughout the years as blood circulation in the body decreases.
-Cases where these ridges are of concern is if you are experiencing nutrient malabsorption also a possible result of reduced circulation and therefore decreased nutrient delivery in younger years.
+Cases where these ridges are of concern are if you are experiencing nutrient malabsorption also a possible result of reduced circulation and therefore decreased nutrient delivery in younger years.
 The deeper the ridges, the more severe the deficiency of nutrients.

-Related Conditions: Health complications that may cause malabsorption problems in your body include thyroid issues, heavy metal toxicity, rheumatoid arthritis, possible parasitic infection and digestive disorders.
+Related Conditions: Health complications that may cause malabsorption problems in your body include thyroid issues, heavy metal toxicity, rheumatoid arthritis, possible parasitic infection, and digestive disorders.
 (14)

-Foods for Improvement: Eat dark leafy greens rich in magnesium and be sure to consume adequate vitamin B12 from meat sources like wild caught salmon, sardines, grass-fed meats and eggs from pastured chickens.
+Foods for Improvement: Eat dark leafy greens rich in magnesium and be sure to consume adequate vitamin B12 from meat sources like wild caught salmon, sardines, grass-fed meats, and eggs from pastured chickens.

 6) Clubbing

 Clubbing is characterized by the downward curve at the end of the nail and enlarged fingertips.
-Clubbed nails are not as common as many of the other nail problems and can be present with heart or lung issues resulting from inadequate oxygen flow from the blood to tissue.
+Clubbed nails are not as common as many the other nail problems and can be present with heart or lung issues resulting from inadequate oxygen flow from the blood to tissue.

 Related Conditions: Lung disease, lung cancer and complications such as bronchitis and pneumonia, liver disease, kidney disease, inflammatory bowel disease, congestive heart failure, AIDS, and thyroid cancer can all present with clubbed nails (6, 7, 14).